 Explore Edinburgh with my private city walking tours - get in touch for more information!

 Nestled in a corner of one of Edinburgh's suburbs is a small plot of paved and planted space dominated by a grinning skull and crossbones decoration.
-It is a hidden gem of Bruntsfield, this mausoleum of a local man named John Livingston, who owned and lived in the nearby property nearly 400 years ago.
+It is a hidden gem of Bruntsfield, this grave of a local man named John Livingston, who owned and lived in the nearby property nearly 400 years ago.

 At that time, in the 1630s, the area of Greenhill was a true outlying estate, well beyond the city limits, in a region known as the Burgh Muir.
 (The former name of the area survives in the name of the local secondary school, Boroughmuir.)
 This was an expansive area of land used for grazing cattle and under common/public ownership.
 John Livingston - an apothecary or chemist - bought a piece of land here and built his family home upon it, but was only to enjoy it for a short period of time, before his death in 1645.

 Around this time, the Black Death was sweeping across Europe, and had taken hold in Edinburgh, one of the many times that plague ravaged the city.
 The virulent nature of the plague meant that specific plague laws were introduced to manage its spread, one of the surest ways of protecting the population was to remove those diagnosed with the illness and quarantine them in less populous areas, to prevent the spread of the disease.
 Burgh Muir was one area to which people diagnosed with the plague were evacuated from the city, and where they were buried on death.

 It has been suggested by some that the dips and depressions in the Bruntsfield Links are the evidence of plague pits, where diseased corpses were interred, although this is not the case.
 The undulations of this popular parkland were created during quarrying of the area for stone - the plague pits of the Burgh Muir were further out, nearer the areas of Grange and Morningside today.